InfoTechSite

 i) The test manager plans testing activities and chooses the tools and controls to be used.

-ii) The test manager plans organize and control the testing activities while the tester specifies and executes tests.
+ii) The test manager plans organizes and controls the testing activities while the tester specifies and executes tests.

 A) False, False